Under Construction

 Holographic Universe

 One of the current explanations of the Universe is that it can be thought of as a hologram.
 This raises a few philosophical eyebrows, or should.
 However, the idea is that from a physics perspective, the boundary conditions define the content, but with one less dimension - this is a shortened version of the principle of holograms.
-But, the problems with this that firstly, thare is no explanation for what may be defining those boundaries, so we end up with an endless regress, just as with the humunculus explanation for consciousness, and secondly, when we examine any emergent system, we see that the whole arises as the sum of the parts - a sum that adds nothing to the terms of those parts, but does add the boundaries [the facts of the whole] that then place constraints on those parts.
+But, the problems with this that firstly, there is no explanation for what may be defining those boundaries, so we end up with an endless regress, just as with the homunculus explanation for consciousness, and secondly, when we examine any emergent system, we see that the whole arises as the sum of the parts - a sum that adds nothing to the terms of those parts, but does add the boundaries [the facts of the whole] that then place constraints on those parts.

 Bearing in mind that Science does not yet have all the answers in regard to the Universe, and that in an emergent universe there will be an unending stream of new facts and theories to describe all the new things that will be along eventually, we can still gain much by understanding what we can about the things that Science is pretty sure of.
 Beyond that, we should all speculate as much as we can, because somebody will add some answers, and there is no monopoly rule as to who that will be.